Unitech/pm2/README.md

 <a name="a23"/>
-## Execute any script: What is fork mode ?
+## Execute any script: What is fork mode?

 The default mode of PM2 consists of wrapping the code of your node application into the Node Cluster module.
 It's called the **cluster mode**.

 There is also a more classical way to execute your app, like node-forever does, called the **fork mode**.

 In fork mode almost all options are the same as the cluster mode.
-But there is no reload or gracefulReload command.
+But there is no [`reload`](#reloading-without-downtime) or `gracefulReload` command.

 **By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.**